1111mp/nvmd-command/README.md

 # nvmd-command

-It’s a single, fast native executable, with no external dependencies, build with Rust.
+`nvmd-comand` is a single, fast native executable, with no external dependencies, build with Rust.
 A proxy for Node and Npm, through which it can intelligently (quickly) identify the correct version of the Node engine.

 Provides services for [nvm-desktop](https://github.com/1111mp/nvm-desktop)'s Node engine version management function.